jcdcdev/jcdcdev.Umbraco.PackageTemplate/.github/README.md

 Now you can implement your package features.

 1. Update `README.md` with your package details
+2. Update `README_nuget.md` with your package details
-2. Update `umbraco-marketplace.json` with your package details
+3. Update `umbraco-marketplace.json` with your package details

 ### Publish